AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 10. Remove Transit GW to VGW Connection
 ----------------------------------------

-To remove or undo Step 3, click Site2Cloud in the main navigation bar, you should see a Site2Cloud connection from thee Transit GW.
-Click delete to disconnect the IPSEC tunnel between Transit GW and VGW.
+You can remove the BGP and IPSEC connection to VGW via this step.

 You can go to Step 3 to build the connection again.